vs1rr/pictos_experiments/README.md

-# Domain Specificity Benchmark
+# Pictos experiment

-Anonymised Code for Paper submitted to ACL ARR 2025 (February)
+Anonymised Code for Paper 151 submitted to EAAI-26

 ## Table of Contents